gbaptista/lbpe-score-data/README.md

 # LBPE Score Data

-Supporting data for the [LBPE Score](https://github.com/gbaptista/lbpe-score) and MMLU replication.
+Supporting data for the [LBPE Score](https://github.com/gbaptista/lbpe-score), MMLU, and ENEM replication.

 The content was intentionally compressed to prevent data leaks, thereby avoiding contamination of the models.